mquandalle/meteor-typescript-compiler/README.md

  }
  ```

-You may like to make use of some the additional options.
+You may like to use some of the additional options.
 Check out them [here](https://github.com/barbatus/ts-compilers#typescript-config).

 Default TypeScript configuration has `module` set to `system`, which means each file will be compiled to a SystemJS module.
-In order to make it work, add `systemjs:systemjs` package to you app or package or remove SystemJS setting `module` to `none` in the config file.
+In order to make it work, add `systemjs:systemjs` package to you app or package or remove SystemJS completely setting `module` to `none` in the config file.

 ## Typings